Configure Request and Response Proxy Buffers

 Limitations

-• Currently, these changes are not supported through Portal and PowerShell.
+- Currently, these changes aren't supported through Portal and PowerShell.

-• Request buffering cannot be disabled if you are running the WAF SKU of Application Gateway.
-The WAF requires the full request to buffer as part of processing, therefore, even if you disable request buffering within Application Gateway the WAF will still buffer the request.
-Response buffering is not impacted by the WAF.
+- Request buffering can't be disabled if you're running the WAF SKU of Application Gateway.
+The WAF requires the full request to buffer as part of processing, therefore, even if you disable request buffering within Application Gateway the WAF still buffers the request.
+Response buffering isn't impacted by the WAF.